cengiz-pz/godot-ios-deeplink-plugin/README.md

 	- `get_link_path()` -> path for the deeplink (the part that comes after host)
 - additional methods:
 	- `is_domain_associated(a_domain: String)` -> returns true if your application is correctly associated with the given domain on the tested device
+		- ! this method is not supported on iOS !

 ## ![](addon/icon.png?raw=true) Testing
 `adb shell` command can be used to simulate app links as follows: